-A "tracked" flight refers to a single end of a flight, e.g., a tracked arrival upon receipt of a confirmed gate arrival time, a canceled, or diverted notification and is displayed in the On-Time Performance Report or the OPS Award as a percentage of an airline's published flights.
+A "tracked" flight refers to a single end of a flight, e.g., a tracked arrival upon receipt of a confirmed gate arrival time, a canceled, or diverted notification and is displayed in the On-Time Performance Report or the On-Time Performance Service Award as a percentage of an airline's published flights.

 Articles in this section